SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

-# Setup of a SAP Business Technology Platform subccount
+# Setup of a SAP Business Technology Platform Subccount

 ## Introduction

-**Abbreviation:** SAP Business Technology Platform = SAP BTP

-For running the HTML5 mission you will need the following services in your SAP BTP account:
+For running the HTML5 mission you will need the following services in your SAP Business Technology (SAP BTP) account:

 * SAP Business Application Studio
 * SAP Launchpad or optional SAP Cloud Portal service